NotifiUs/apm/Readme.md

 # View about information about APM

-You can see the current version and about information of APM by running:
+You can see the current version and about section of APM by running:

     PS C:\> apm -about